karen1752000/MoviePop/README.md

 Dotenv-rails: Enables rails to load environment variables from .env into ENV so it can go through the development.

+Bootstrap: The premier framework gem for CSS, Html & JavaScript.

 * Configuration

 * Database creation